UKHomeOffice/application-container-platform/docs/dev_app_deployment.md

 ## Define kubernetes replication controllers for your application
 TODO: Look at what the port restrictions are and what the process is for this.
-Now that you have docker images being stored for your application in quay.io you need a file to tell kubernetes which images to deploy, how many images you want, and several other parameters they may need to know about (for oexample environment variables)
+Now that you have docker images being stored for your application in quay.io you need a file to tell kubernetes which images to deploy, how many images you want, and several other parameters they may need to know about (for example environment variables)

 ## Define kubernetes services for your application
 You will also need a services file that tells Kubernetes how to expose your application to the outside world.
 You  must use the node port you have been assigned.